-It is holiday season.
+It is the holiday season.
 I shall be shooting Christmas Lights and I intended to.
 However, by the time when most of the lights were out, I was not available for two weeks.
 Two days ago, I finally had my freedom back.
-I had all my gears packed (including stocking cap and glove) and headed out for Christmas Lights hunt.
+I had all my gears packed (including stocking cap and glove) and headed out for the Christmas Lights hunt.

-After one hour scouting, I stationed my tripod and was ready to fire my first shot, I felt the mist blown on my face.
+After one hour of scouting, I stationed my tripod and was ready to fire my first shot, I felt the mist blown on my face.
 I thought it was the extreme cold chill, but no, the mist turned to drops, from small to large.
-It rained and heavily after ALL THAT.
+It rained heavily after ALL THAT.

 Eugene rain usually does not persist and I expected it to go away, but it only got heavier and heavier.
 I just got my camera damped last month and spent a good $250 price tag to clean it.
 I took risks no more.
 So I packed up and went home.

-After years of putting up Christmas trees and hanging ornaments, I am doing it faster and faster each year by eliminating the numbers of ornaments.
-In fact I have given away most of my ornaments and only kept a few favorites.
+After years of putting up Christmas trees and hanging ornaments, I am doing it faster and faster each year by eliminating the number of ornaments.
+In fact, I have given away most of my ornaments and only kept a few favorites.
 Christmas Lights are designed for short lives.
 They are easily burnt out, and we only replaced a few.
 Our Christmas tree is dimmer and dimmer.
 I tried to shoot a few ornaments, but it was just not working.

 I looked at the Angel that I bought from a Macy’s sale many years ago and thought how I have never taken a picture of her.
 It seemed to me that she was whispering, “how about me?”
 She is made of pure white porcelain with simple gold trims.
 I liked it for its simplicity and elegance.
-She is there all year around, but I have not really taken a close look at her when she is lit in the evenings.
+She is there all year round, but I have not really taken a close look at her when she is lit in the evenings.
 Now I do, I feel she is really a source of a peaceful night.
-She has been faithfully there playing the tune of Silent Night，but my mind was always somewhere else.
+She has been faithfully there playing the tune of Silent Night， but my mind was always somewhere else.

 I turned around and found this white Christmas tree.
 I like the warm tone and its serenity.
 Sitting at the corner of the house by the window, it sheds light to host a nice resting and reading area.
 The reflection seems to represent the year has almost passed and will be soon left behind.
 And the well-lit one is just ready to launch its first step, in two weeks.